Meet Our Team

 NATHAN JONES

-Dr. Nathan Jones is the Assistant Director of Bands and Theory and Composition Coordinator at Bixby Public Schools.
-Nathan’s duties include teaching AP Music Theory, assisting with the Pride of Bixby Marching Percussion sections and High School Percussion Ensembles, and teaching 6th grade percussion at Central and West Intermediates.
+Nathan Jones is the Assistant Director of Bands and Theory and Composition Coordinator at Bixby Public Schools.
+He teaches AP Music Theory, assists with the Pride of Bixby Marching Percussion and High School Percussion Ensembles, and teaches 6th Grade Percussion at Central and West Intermediate Schools.

-Nathan completed his Doctor of Musical Arts in Composition at the University of Kansas in 2016.
-He has multiple works for concert band and choir published through Southern Music Publishing, Walton Music, G. Schimer, and Santa Barbara Music Publishing.
-His music has been performed throughout the world and The American Record Guide has described his music as a “…feast of succulent modern harmonies.”
+Dr. Jones earned his Doctor of Musical Arts in Composition from the University of Kansas in 2016.
+His compositions for concert band and choir are published by Southern Music Publishing, Walton Music, G. Schirmer, and Santa Barbara Music Publishing, and his music has been performed internationally.
+The American Record Guide described his work as a “feast of succulent modern harmonies.”

-Previously, Nathan served as the Director of Bands at Will Rogers College Middle and High School in Tulsa.
-He is a proud alumni of Oklahoma State University where he received a Bachelor in Music in Music Education and studied percussion and piano.
-He lives in Bixby with his wife, Rebecca, and two daughters.
+Previously, Dr. Jones served as Director of Bands at Will Rogers College Middle and High School in Tulsa.
+He holds a Bachelor of Music in Music Education from Oklahoma State University and studied percussion and piano.
+He lives in Bixby with his wife, Rebecca, an elementary music teacher, and their two daughters.

 Caitlyn Fowler